hamedalzaydi/Gaming-library-App/README.md

 - **Completed**: Games you've finished
 - **Backlog**: Games you want to play
 - **Dropped**: Games you've stopped playing
-- **Wishlist**: Games you're interested in but haven't added to your library yet
+- **Wishlist**: Games you want to play in the future
+- **Platform Ownership**: Track which platforms you own each game on and ownership details

 ### Exporting Data
 1. Go to **Settings** → **Data Management**